Age: 10 years old

 Finish: Short and sharp.
 Briny notes of seaweed and peat bogs develop into a lingering aftertaste of oaky wood smoke.

-Verdict: Although this whisky is rather one-dimensional, it delivers on this single dimension quite well.
+Verdict: Although this whisky is somewhat one-dimensional, it delivers on this single dimension rather well.
 Don’t expect complexity, smoothness or a deep sensory experience.
 Instead you get a very solid dram that’s bound to please.